Wrongful Death Defendant in Florida: Damages, Exposure, and Asset Protection

 Post-incident planning is more constrained but not eliminated.
 The defendant can still maximize exempt-asset positions by paying down a homestead mortgage, funding retirement accounts to the annual limit, and ensuring marital assets are titled as tenants by the entirety.
 These conversions into exempt categories are generally permitted under Florida law as long as the funds used were legitimately earned and not traceable to wrongdoing.

-For liquid assets, the firm establishes Cook Islands trusts after lawsuits have been filed.
+Cook Islands trusts can be established after lawsuits have been filed.
 The trust deed includes a Jones clause—a provision authorizing the trustee to pay the specific existing creditor under defined conditions.
 The Jones clause mitigates fraudulent transfer exposure and provides a contempt defense if a court orders repatriation.
 The tradeoffs are real: post-claim planning carries higher contempt risk and a weaker negotiating position than pre-claim planning.
-But the settlement dynamic still applies.
-The creditor must still pursue enforcement in the Cook Islands, which remains impractical for most plaintiffs’ attorneys.
+But the settlement arithmetic still applies—the creditor must still pursue enforcement in the Cook Islands, which remains impractical for most plaintiffs’ attorneys.

 The primary limitation on post-claim planning is real property.
 Courts can directly control domestic real estate by ordering title transfers, which makes post-claim trust protection difficult for real property.
 Liquid assets remain the stronger case for post-incident offshore planning.